peterjc/thapbi-pict/CONTRIBUTING.rst

     $ pre-commit run -a

-If your editor can be configured to run flake8 and/or black automatically, even better.
+If your editor can be configured to run flake8 and/or ruff automatically, even better.
 These checks are done as part of the continuous integration when changes are made on GitHub.